A better way to model teeth and gums

 “We believe that our versatile and easy-to-use approach will be useful in medical dentistry,” the researchers wrote, adding that the technology could also be used by the entertainment industry, which already uses similar multi-camera setups to capture and recreate images of the human face.

-The researchers presented their new software at Asia’s largest annual event in computer graphics and interactive techniques, which was held this past December in Macao, China.
+The researchers presented their new software at Asia’s largest annual eventexternal link in computer graphics and interactive techniques, which was held this past December in Macao, China.

 swissinfo.ch/jmh